Imperfect-Information Games on Quantum Computers: A Case Study in Skat: Quantum Feasibility of the Full Game

-Note that these values are very rough estimates of the classical computation time, as with smaller numbers of cards in the deal the time per game will decrease as well.
-However, note that in a real AI player implementation, the fewer the cards, the more analysis is done, e.g., earlier search to find forced wins, or drawing more samples for counterbalancing the uncertainty in the unknown cards are in the voting.
+Note that these values are very rough estimates of the classical computation time, as the time per game will also decrease for smaller numbers of cards in the deal.
+However, in a real AI-player implementation, fewer cards typically lead to more analysis, e.g., earlier search to find forced wins or the drawing of more samples to counterbalance the uncertainty in the unknown cards during voting.